MonoGame/MonoGame/Documentation/index.md

 This area of the site contains the documentation on the API of MonoGame as well as how to use it to create great games.

+MonoGame is an open source implementation of the Microsoft XNA 4 Framework.
+Our goal is to allow people to make great games using a simple API.

 If you cannot find what you need here you can also look at the [Microsoft XNA documentation](https://msdn.microsoft.com/en-us/library/bb200104.aspx).
 MonoGame is API compatible with XNA even down to the namespaces.
 So usually what works for XNA will work for MonoGame too.